How to Cook the Perfect Steak Every Time โ Pan-Seared, Grilled, or Oven-Finished!

 Juicy, tender, perfectly cooked steak is an easy skill to master.
-With just a few simple tips, you can learn to how to grill a steak to the perfect temperature every time.
+You can learn how to grill a steak to the perfect temperature every time with just a few simple tips.

-A steak is a cut of meat from a larger roast cut.
+A steak is cut from a larger roast cut.
 Steaks come in various cuts and vary vastly in thickness and quality.

 Once you know the basics of choosing the proper steak and grilling it perfectly, you can have a steakhouse-quality piece of meat right in your backyard.